STOUP IN GILT BRONZE AND LAPIS LAZULI

 ATTRIBUTED TO LUIGI VALADIER (1726-1785)

-Chased and gilt bronze; lapis lazuli; gouache on vellum.
+Chiselled and gilded bronze; lapis lazuli; painting on ivory.

 PROVENANCE: private collection.